-Some sites work well if they detect it is a mobile device and shape the content accordinly.
+Some sites work well if they detect it is a mobile device and shape the content accordingly.
 It really depends on the website because many people do get frustrated when they are forced into a mobile site when really they want the main web version.
 Hence a responsive website design adapts to different sized screens.
 It uses one set of code with multiple display rules.

 Philip Hoile has lectured at Griffith University in e-business, advanced e-business, e-commerce and User Interface Design.
 A web developer since 1996 specialising in programming website Content Management Systems.

 My interest in web marketing stems from a desire to improve client outcomes.